SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Dataset

 In this study, we constructed a high-quality video dataset to accurately capture the dynamic slump behaviors of ready-mixed concrete during concrete placing.
 To achieve this, we conducted controlled concrete pouring experiments using two ready-mix concrete trucks, each carrying concrete mixtures with predetermined slump values.

 In the experimental process, considering cost efficiency, we strategically utilized a single stereo camera for video acquisition.
 The stereo camera allowed simultaneous capturing of video footage from two distinct viewpoints in a single filming session, allowing richer data collection within a limited number of experiments.
+All videos were recorded at 30 frames per second (FPS), with a stereo capture resolution of $3840 \times 1080$ composed of two individual camera views, each operating at $1920 \times 1080$.
 This approach maximized data efficiency while clearly capturing the concrete flow through the chute.
 Additionally, we performed traditional slump cone measurements at regular intervals, establishing precise ground-truth labels corresponding to each video frame.
 This example is shown in Figure~\ref{fig:example_data}.